antonio-mastropaolo/snippet-summarization-pt-transformers/README.md

   - The SentencePiece Model we trained using the pre-training dataset so that the T5 model can deal with tokens belonging to a software-specific corpus is available at the following link: https://drive.google.com/drive/folders/14qSdyPaIjX_3XOykl3y3ejQ_c_AGKoli?usp=sharing

-  - Ultimately, the folder <a href="https://github.com/snippet-summarization/icse23/tree/main/Misc">Misc</a> contains additional tables describing the exact configuration of hyper-parameters used when fine-tuning **SALOON** and **STUNT** and the results that have been achieved with the best hyper-parameters configuration.